 Drywall will only be accepted if one of these conditions is met:

-- Clean cuts of drywall without tape, mud, paint, or texture coating.
+- Clean cuts of drywall without tape, texture coating, mud, or joint compound.

 - The drywall is date stamped 1990 or newer (not every piece in a load needs to be date stamped, but at least one piece must be and the load must appear consistent or additional date stamps and/or asbestos testing will be required).
 Please ensure the date stamp is clearly visible to the landfill operator upon entry.

 - Laboratory test results (less than 5 months old), or written certification from a Qualified Person indicating there is no asbestos in the drywall.

 - The drywall is confirmed to contain asbestos and has been double-bagged in the appropriate 0.15 mm or 6 mil thickness bags.
 Please refer to the attachment "Proper Bag Tying Techniques" at the bottom of the page for more information.

 A list of Testing Laboratories and Abatement Companies can be referred to through the attachment on the bottom of the page.